Skip to main content

 After creating the task, a status badge appears on the finding: To Do / In Progress / In Review / Done.

-Unlocking Re-Check
+Unlocking the Re-Check